vostrik/recipes/eslint-monorepo/README.md

             └── package.json
     ```
 1. Add to the `ROOT` folder required dependencies and config files
-    1. Add `TypeScript` and it`s recommended config to dependencies
+    1. Add `TypeScript` and its recommended config to dependencies
         ```
         npm install --save-dev \
           typescript \